MFlisar/compatibility/docs/index.md

 #### `kmp-parcelize` and `kmp-library`

 `kmp-parcelize` and `kmp-library` are used internally in my libraries.
-The parcelize library offers kmp compatible parcelize annotations that do map to the android parcelize ones on android and to "empty implementations" on other platforms.
-The library library is just a utility for the gradle setups.
+The `kmp-parcelize` library offers kmp compatible parcelize annotations that do map to the android parcelize ones on android and to "empty implementations" on other platforms.
+The `kmp-library` library is just a utility for the gradle setups.

 #### `kmp-democomposables`